TripleSBinPicking/bin_picking_environment/documentation/Creating robot poses.md

 ```
 So, put your robot in the position you want to save, and hit enter.
 Only when you hit enter the position will be saved.
 Once it has fetched the position, it will ask you to give this position a name.
 Make sure this name is unique.

 Finally, the program will ask you if you want to save another position.
-Hit enter `y` to enter another position, anything else will cause the program to save the file and exit.
+Insert `y` to enter another position, anything else will cause the program to save the file and exit.

 ### Step 4: Use the poses
 The poses are now saved to the specified path in `srdf` format.
 They can be loaded in using the `poses` parameter of the [planning environment launchfile](Planning%20Environment%20Explanation.md#parameters).